King’s Santander Masters Scholarships (SANT-M)

 Please note that:

-- As the awards are only partially funded, applicants must be able to confirm that they have the means to support any outstanding fees/costs not covered by this scheme, i.e. through other funding awards or self-funding.
+- As the awards provide partial funding only, applicants must be able to confirm that they have the means to support any outstanding fees/costs not covered by this scheme, i.e. through other funding awards or self-funding;

 Applications may be submitted

 King's College London and Banco Santander, have signed a three-year agreement to set up scholarships and support research and international collaboration in the area of Iberian and Latin-American Studies.
 The agreement is designed to provide an improved level of support for students and researchers, allowing the development of new educational and research projects under the 'Santander Universities' Global Division banner.

 The funding will support: scholarships for students from countries that are part of the Santander network, bursaries for students from Iberia or Latin America; funds for King's students studying in Iberia or Latin America as part of a King's degree, and support for a research fellow in Brazilian Studies.

 Santander Scholarships will offer funds to students wishing to undertake a one-year full-time Taught Masters Programme at King's College London.
 These funds will be made available to students from the regions of the world specified by Banco Santander.